sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-plane-watch.md

 # Feeding plane.watch

 Plane.watch is the end product of a ***Wouldn't it be cool if?*** statement.
 It is an ADS-B aggregation project by members of SDR-Enthusiasts.
-It is currently completely non-commercial, run by members of the community as a passion project, and backed by an Australian Not-For-Profit association.
+It is currently completely non-commercial, run by members of the community as a passion project, and backed by an Australian-based Not-for-Profit association.

 The docker image [`ghcr.io/plane-watch/docker-plane-watch`](https://github.com/plane-watch/docker-plane-watch) contains the plane.watch feeder software and all of its required prerequisites and libraries.
 This needs to run in conjunction with `readsb-protobuf` \(or another Beast provider\).